adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #productivity Simple and flexible task planning app that supports dependencies (e.g. when would C end, if I do A then B)
+- <span class="hashtag">#productivity</span> Simple and flexible task planning app that supports dependencies (e.g. when would C end, if I do A then B)
   <span id="789402771" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"